Alif (2016 film)

-Alif is an Indian Hindi film jointly produced by Pawan Tiwari and Zaigham Imam.
-Alif is written and directed by Zaigham Imam.
+Alif is a 2016 Indian Hindi film jointly produced by Pawan Tiwari and Zaigham Imam, who also directed the film.
 The trailer of the film was launched by Uttar Pradesh Chief Minister Akhilesh Yadav and Jaya Bachchan on 27 December 2016.
 It stars Neelima Azeem, Bhavna Pani, Pawan Tiwari, Danish Hussain, Aditya Om, Saud Mansuri, Shimala Prasad as the lead characters.

 Alif deals with the importance of modern education.
 The narrator of the film is veteran actress Jaya Bachchan.

 Plot

-A Tamil Muslim boy tries to adapt to the convent school culture.
+A Muslim boy tries to adapt to the convent school culture.
 The tale is about the ordeals and hostilities that he faces.